 Aside from writing great code, what other qualities and attributes do the world’s leading developers have in common?

 Want to ace your coding interview?
-We shared our top tips to get you prepared for the coding interview.
+We created this ultimate guide, with the top tips to get you prepared for the coding interview, so you can land your dream job as a software developer.

 Learning to code is hard, and a lot of people fail at it, especially those learning online.
 We're sharing why most people fail at it and how you can persevere.